How's your FICO Score?

-• Your Credit History - How many years have you had credit?
+• Credit History - How many years have you had credit?

-• Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+• Credit Inquiries - How many times have lenders pulled your credit report for the purpose of giving you a loan?

 Did you know?
-FICO scores affect more than your ability to get a loan.
-They also affect your interest rate.
+Credit scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

-Improving your score
+Raising your credit score

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.

 Got a Question?